-We offer course work leading to a Master of Arts or a Doctor of Philosophy degree in English with concentrations in American, British or Anglophone literatures; creative writing (poetry, fiction and creative nonfiction); and rhetoric and composition.
-UNT is among a select group of universities — and the only one in the Dallas-Fort Worth region — offering a creative writing concentration at the doctoral level.
+We offer coursework leading to a Master of Arts or a Doctor of Philosophy degree in English with concentrations in American, British or Anglophone literatures; creative writing (poetry, fiction and creative nonfiction); and rhetoric and composition.
+UNT is among a select group of universities — and the only one in the North Texas region — offering a creative writing concentration at the doctoral level.

 A Master of Arts degree in Creative Writing is also available.

 You'll work closely with award-winning faculty members who have diverse backgrounds and interests.
 Their works have been published in the flagship journals in their fields and subfields (PMLA, College English and Speculum), as well as leading literary journals, including The Paris Review, Best American Poetry and Best American Spiritual Writing.

 Our noted creative writing program features winners of the National Book Critics Circle Award, BBC International Short Story Award and Bernard F. Conners Prize for poetry.
 The program annually gives a $10,000 Rilke Prize for mid-career poets of noted excellence.

 Students can collaborate with faculty members outside the classroom as research assistants, teaching fellows and in editorial positions with the three national literary and scholarly journals that we house: American Literary Review, Studies in the Novel and Pakistaniaat: A Journal of Pakistan Studies.
 You'll have opportunities to attend and participate in a variety of speakers' series such as: